marcraft2/tesla-carplay/README.md

 # Tesla Carplay

-This project allows you to have Carplay in the tesla browser.
+This project allows you to have Carplay in the tesla browser with Raspberry Pi.

 ## Demo

 [Youtube Link](https://youtu.be/6aNyr-Qt1Ts)

 ## How it works ?
 In fact, add a Raspberry Pi in the tesla, that allows us to create a wifi network so that the tesla can connect.
-In this Rasberry Pi we will also create a Web server with a stream for the video output of Carplay with WebSocket.
+In this Raspberry Pi we will also create a Web server with a stream for the video output of Carplay with WebSocket.
 The Carplay video stream is retrieved using a CarlinKit adapter.
 We then create a small html page on the web server, which allows this to connect to the stream with Websocket/JSMPEG, and send the touch gestures to control with WebSocket.

 ## About